USS Hermitage (LSD-34): NDD Ceará (G-30)

-During her Brazilian Navy service, Ceará undertook sealift missions to transport Brazilian Army and Marine Corps vehicles and supplies between Port-au-Prince and Rio de Janeiro in support of Brazil's MINUSTAH contingent.
-In the Comissão Haiti XXI voyage in April 2015, the ship suffered 'engine problems' that left her adrift 500 nautical miles away from Belém, off the coast of French Guiana.
-The ship was eventually towed back to the port of Belém for repairs and her original mission was completed by the Navio de Desembarque de Carros de Combate (Landing Ship, Tank) NDCC Almirante Saboia.
-While in port, a small scale fire erupted in one of the vessel's habitable compartments, causing no casualties and no significant damage.
+During her Brazilian Navy service, Ceará undertook sealift missions to transport Brazilian Army and Brazilian Marine Corps vehicles and supplies between Port-au-Prince and Rio de Janeiro in support of Brazil's MINUSTAH contingent.
+In the Comissão Haiti XXI voyage in April 2015, the ship suffered "engine problems" that left her adrift off the coast of French Guiana, 500 nmi from Belém.
+The ship eventually was towed to Belém for repairs and her original mission was completed by the navio de desembarque de carros de combate (tank landing ship) NDCC Almirante Saboia.
+While in port, a small fire erupted in one of the vessel's habitable compartments, causing no casualties and no significant damage.
 The ship left Belém on 1 August 2015, arriving in Rio de Janeiro by 27 August.

 By March 2016, the Brazilian Navy decided to have the ship decommissioned by the 29th of April that year.
-In June 2021, the vessel was sunk as part of the live fire exercise Operation Missilex 2021 off the coast of Rio de Janeiro and Cabo Frio, which involved the frigates Liberal and Independência firing their Mark 8s and testing the Brazilian-made MANSUP anti-ship missile, as well as Mk.
+In June 2021, the vessel was sunk as part of the live-fire exercise Operation Missilex 2021 off Rio de Janeiro and Cabo Frio, which involved the frigates Liberal and Independência firing their Mark 8s and testing the Brazilian-made Mansup anti-ship missile, as well as Mk.
 82 bombs and strafing runs from A-4 Skyhawk fighters and a Mk.
 48 torpedo launched from the submarine Tupi.